yasiryagi/helpdesk/roles/content-creators/README.md

 1. Click the blue button next to your profile in the top right corner, or "Videos" in the sidebar.
 2. Drag and drop your video file, or click the blue "Select a file" button to add your video file.
 3. Once completed, repeat the above step to add a thumbnail image.
 Crop and adjust your image to fit.
-4. The title will default to the name of the video file, but you probably want to change this.
+4. The title will default to the name of the video file, but this will probably need changing.
 5. Fill out the rest of the fields.
 6. Once you are satisfied, click "Start publishing", sign your transaction, and wait for it to confirm.
 Your assets will now upload in the background.
 7. To see how it looks in the [Player](https://play.joystream.org/videos), note that you have to wait for the uploads to complete, plus another ~15sec delay, before it will appear.
 Note that unlike channels, videos will never appear in the videos list unless you have successfully uploaded both the video and the thumbnail.

-If you've made a mistake, or simply want to make an improvement, you can edit the video.
-The exception is the video file itself, which can't be changed.
+If you've made a mistake, or simply want to make an improvement, you can edit the video metadata.
+This is not possible for the video file itself, which can't be changed.
 If this is incorrect, you will have to delete the video, and start again.

 ### Troubleshooting
-If you have any issues - the first step is to ask on our [Discord](https://discord.gg/mzv7DeNq)!
+If you have any issues - the first step is to ask in our [Discord server](https://discord.gg/mzv7DeNq)!

 ## Using the CLI